PennyLaneAI/catalyst/doc/dev/installation.rst

 Once in the new branch, make the wanted changes.
 Use the IDE of your preference.

-You can test the changes by executing your sample code under the same virtual environment of the scripts.
-You will see there is no need for compilation, as you are using the shared libraries provided by the Wheels, because you are also changing the code stored at the Python site-packages folder.
+You can test the changes by executing your sample code under the same virtual environment you used with the scripts.
+As you are actually directly changing the code stored at the Python ``site-packages`` folder, you will be automatically using the shared libraries provided by the Python wheels.
+Again, there is no need to compile Catalyst from source.

-When you are ready, commit you changes as usual.

-As your branch was created from a detached head, you can rebase your branch according to the main branch:
+When you are ready, commit your changes as usual.
+As your branch was created from a detached head, you can choose to rebase your branch according to the ``main`` branch:

 .. code-block:: console